 Pay attention to how you format the invoice

 Once you have all of the necessary information gathered, it’s time to format your invoice correctly.
+First make sure you know the difference between purchase order vs. invoice because these two documents are often confused and used interchangeably, but there are some key differences between them.
 Start by including your name and contact information at the top of the page.
 This will make it easy for your client to get in touch with you if they have any questions about the invoice.

 Next, add your client’s information.
 This should include their name, address, and contact information.
 If you have a reference number for the project, be sure to include that as well.